-Sakai & Itoh (2013b) estimated a post-release survival level (~91 per cent) higher than some of the studies using recreational methods and the highest level of survival estimated among studies based on commercial pelagic longlining (Table 2).
+Sakai & Itoh (2013b) estimated a post-release survival level (\sim 91 per cent) higher than some of the studies using recreational methods and the highest level of survival estimated among studies based on commercial pelagic longlining (Table 2).
 In 2013, the ESC noted confounding effects in the factors observed and the need for a larger sample size to address these.
+To date, no further study has been provided to the CCSBT.